digital-asset/daml-dit-arcade-index/README.md

 > _Note_: Digital Asset reserves the right to make the ultimate determination of officially including your application in the arcade.
 However, an application DIT file can still be manually uploaded by any user to a Daml Hub ledger -- outside of the arcade -- so it may still prove a useful way of packaging, testing, and/or distributing non-official Daml Hub apps, depending on your use case.

+> To do so, follow steps [Configure](#Configure) and [Build](#Build) to obtain a DIT.
+The DIT can be uploaded to a new or existing Daml Hub ledger through the "Upload File" button.

 ## Configure

 DIT packages are configured with a `dabl-meta.yaml` file in the root directory of your application.

-At a minimum, this file needs a top-level `catalog` key with the following items:
+`dabl-meta.yaml` defines a `catalog` object that contains, for example, the following items:

 ```yaml
 catalog: